 There exists a place where all of your dreams come true (and yes, you have to hike 700 miles of Pacific Crest Trail desert to get there).

-A place promised to hikers the one true god of the trail.
+A place promised to hikers by the one true god of the trail.
 A place where the heatwave of the desert ends and cooler temperatures prevail.
 A place that marks the finishing of long, dry, waterless Pacific Crest Trail stretches and the beginning of a land where water is plentiful beyond imagining.

 This place is Kennedy Meadows.